dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

   **Note :** This is required as further in the guide these Concepts will be handy and you need to know what kind of networks you are setting up as there will be nesting of networks , meaning Virtual Networks inside Virtual Networks.

 Virtualization:
-  1.To Learn Virtualization, go through the Virtual Box Guide `here <http://www.virtualbox.org/manual/UserManual.html>`_, this should be sufficient to provide a fair idea on Virtualization relateed concepts.
+  1.To Learn Virtualization, go through the VMware Guide `here <http://www.vmware.com/support/product-support/workstation.html>`_, this should be sufficient to provide a fair idea on Virtualization relateed concepts.

-  2.Virtual Box provides User Interface and API for using it, although API will provide more flexibility, UI will have lesser learning curve, its up to you.
-I will try to provide both if time permits but I have to remind my-selves that this guide is meant for OpenStack sand-boxing :).
+  2.VMware provides a powerful User Interface with its standard Workstation Edition.

-  You can access the API's for advanced networking `here <https://www.virtualbox.org/wiki/Advanced_Networking_Linux>`_.
+**Note :** VMware on Macintosh Machines is called as VMware Fusion and on Linux & Windows Platforms it is called as VMware Workstation/Player.
+I would suggest Workstation for this setup, as it provides some extra features that may not be present in VMware Player.

 Linux:
-  1.You will need some basic knowledge of Linux` and Shell Programming otherwise you will go through tremendous torture of blindly following these Guides and if in case you end up with an error/dead lock, you will get stuck for silly reasons.
+  1.You will need some basic knowledge of Linux and Shell Programming otherwise you will go through tremendous torture of blindly following these Guides and if in case you end up with an error/dead lock, you will get stuck for silly reasons.
 There are many books, docs available and I don't know which one to recommend so please `Google <https://www.google.com/>`_ it.

-Version 0.0
+Version 0.1

-Status: Alpha - to configure it for VMware.
+Status: Beta - to configure it for VMware.

 1. Requirements